Dorothy Boulding Ferebee: A Pioneer in Civil Rights and Health Care

 Dr. Ferebee “was the sort of person who enlarges other people’s ideas of what can be done by those enterprising enough to want to.”

-Dorothy Celeste Boulding Ferebee was a civil rights pioneer, groundbreaking a physician, health care advocate and AAUW board member, worked tirelessly to ensure access to health care for underserved communities.
+Dorothy Celeste Boulding Ferebee was a civil rights pioneer, a groundbreaking physician, and an AAUW board member who worked tirelessly to ensure access to health care for underserved communities.

 During the Great Depression, Ferebee volunteered her time as medical director of the Mississippi Health Project, a program sponsored by the first African American sorority, Alpha Kappa Alpha.
 Black physicians provided medical care to the residents of Mississippi, a state with notoriously limited access to doctors and hospitals.

 Within AAUW, Ferebee was a member of the AAUW Washington (DC) Branch.
 She also served as chair of the Social and Economic Issues Committee.
 Importantly, in 1969, she was nominated to become implementation chair for AAUW’s Human Use of Urban Space study.
 She brought her vast expertise to the position, helping to develop solutions to community problems like access to healthcare and public health challenges.

 In addition to her AAUW service, Ferebee succeeded Mary McLeod Bethune as president of the National Council of Negro Women, was president of the Alpha Kappa Alpha sorority, and served as vice president of the Girl Scouts.